 - 1 Clinical outcomes and effectiveness:

 - visual acuity

 - disease stage progression

 - presence of anxiety and depression

-- accidents, including falls
+- reduced accidents, including falls

 - eligibility for Certificate of Vision Impairment

 - patient satisfaction.

-- 2 Safety and adverse events.
+- 2 Safety and adverse events of treatments and investigations.

 - 3 Diagnostic accuracy and clinical utility.

-- 4 Social functioning.

-- Functional capacity, participation, independence and ability to carry out activities of daily living.
+- 4 Functional capacity, participation, independence and ability to carry out activities of daily living.
 Ability to work may be used as a measure of functional capacity.
 However, NICE guidance does not prioritise treatments most likely to benefit people of working age at the expense of other groups.

-- 6 Health-related quality of life.
+- 5 Health-related quality of life.

-- 7 Service user experience and outcomes:
+- 6 Service user experience and outcomes:

 - time to treatment

 - time to diagnosis

-- non-attendance.
+- non-attendance

+- health and social care utilisation

+- number of hospital visits.

-- 8 Behavioural outcomes and modifying factors, for example smoking cessation.
+- 7 Behavioural outcomes and modifying risk factors, for example smoking cessation.

-- 9 Impact on family members and carers (as appropriate).
+- 8 Impact on family members and carers (as appropriate).

-- 10 Resource use and costs.
+9 Resource use and costs.